Dark Ages in Patras 2018

 This was a big wide open space, and there appeared to be plenty of opportunity for not much to happen in it until long after the 2 Death Stars were well stuck into the Skoutatoi - which suited the Ghaznavids down to the ground.

-Driven forward by thoughts of the Spartan Hoplites' olive-oil rubbed Dolmades, the Death Star Express was steaming forward at a rate of knots as the Skoutatoi reached the table edge and turned around.
+As Olimpiakos ended yet another unsuccessful Champions League group stage qualifying campaign with a forward line led by the Spartan Hoplites' roast-lamb-scented imposing Greek column, the Death Star Express was steaming forward at a rate of knots as the Skoutatoi reached the table edge and turned around.

 The trap was obvious, but it did clearly depend on the Byzantine LF holding the wood as a defensive obstacle on which one end of the jaws of the trap were anchored.
 The Ghaznavids started developing a plan.